The Life of a Digital Nomad

 25. Learn something new

-People who continue to learn into adulthood have greater overall wellbeing.
-This could be because the brain is constantly being refreshed and rewired but also the sense of achievement, optimism and distraction it creates.
+People who continue to learn into adulthood have greater overall well-being.
+This could be because the brain is constantly being refreshed and rewired but also the sense of achievement, optimism, and distraction it creates.
 In other words, it gives you purpose and focus increasing the ability to cope with stress.
-So learn a new language, take up painting or enrol in a course you’ve always fancied doing to create more mental wellbeing.
+So learn a new language, take up painting, or enroll in a course you’ve always fancied doing to create more mental well-being.

 26. Do something nice for someone

-Kindness may be seen as just good manners but being genuinely kind towards others increases your own happiness as well as theirs.
+Kindness may be seen as just good manners but being genuinely kind towards others increases your happiness as well as theirs.
 Positive social interactions, no matter how small they may seem, boosts your feel-good vibrations.
-Giving compliments with pure intentions, holding a door open or offering to pay for a stranger’s coffee will keep you feeling good for the rest of the day.
-Do this on a regular basis and you’ll keep your positive mindset topped up as well as creating happiness for someone else.
+Giving compliments with pure intentions, holding a door open, or offering to pay for a stranger’s coffee will keep you feeling good for the rest of the day.
+Do this regularly and you’ll keep your positive mindset topped up as well as create happiness for someone else.

 27. Re-evaluate toxic relationships